goldenryu2000/RepBook/README.md

 ## 🚀 Features

+- **Guided Focus Mode:** A step-by-step workout player that guides you through weight, sets, reps, and rest.
+- **Smart Targets:** Automatically surfaces your previous session data (weight/reps) while you log.
 - **Ad-Hoc & Template Workouts:** Start a random workout on the fly, or build reusable templates.
 - **Smart Scheduling:** Assign templates to specific days of the week or calendar dates.
-The app automatically surfaces what you need to do today.
 - **Dynamic Template Creation:** Finished an ad-hoc workout?
 Save it as a new template with a single tap.
+- **Premium Haptics:** Physical feedback for every interaction, powered by Expo Haptics.
-- **Progress Analytics:** Visualise your volume and strength over time with interactive bar and line charts.
+- **Progress Analytics:** Visualise your volume and strength over time with interactive charts.
-- **Full History:** Scroll through your entire workout history with detailed exercise and set breakdowns.
-- **Dark Mode:** A sleek, high-contrast dark theme powered by <a href="https://tamagui.dev" target="_blank" rel="noopener noreferrer">Tamagui</a>.
+- **Dark Mode:** A sleek, high-contrast dark theme powered by [Tamagui](https://tamagui.dev).

 ## 🗺️ Roadmap (Upcoming Features)

-- Custom App Logo & Branding
+- [x] Custom App Logo & Branding
-- Data Export & Import (JSON/CSV backups for your SQLite data)
-- Rest Timer for active workouts
+- [x] Rest Timer for active workouts
+- [ ] Data Export & Import (JSON/CSV backups)
-- Support for Supersets & Dropsets
+- [ ] Support for Supersets & Dropsets
-- Muscle Group Heatmaps
+- [ ] Muscle Group Heatmaps
+- [ ] Persistence for mid-workout session state

 ## 🛠️ Tech Stack